elisehuard/elisehuard.github.io/_posts/2022-03-12-what-i-talk-about-when-i-talk-about-running-part-3.markdown

 Every time I move or travel, running becomes a way to explore my new environment.
 I put my trainers on, and run for a while, choosing directions at random.
 I am probably lucky never to live anywhere very dangerous.
 I guess Glasgow might have been the riskiest place, if I had run at any other time - but I think at six AM the night life has gone to bed, and I am safe.
 It's fun to look at houses and streets, and find new places, or connect bits of the mental map you had no idea touched each other.
 To turn a corner and the view opens up.

-Again, it's also getting away, the space to think through some stuff, to daydream or just to focus on the moment.
+Again, running also getting away, having the space to think through some stuff, to daydream or just to focus on the moment.
 Running as both exploration and escape - exercise, while useful, becomes almost secondary.